SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 *********************************

 Function Name:testCreateOpenClose()
-Description: It verifies if the code written, is able to create, open and close and delete a page file.
+Description: It checks to see if the written code can create, open, shut, and remove page files.

 Function Name:testSinglePageContent()
-Description: It verified all the cases mentioned above along with which , it checks if the data can be read or written into the mentioned pageFiles.
+Description: Along with verifying each of the aforementioned scenarios, it also checked to see if the data could be written to or read from the specified page files.

 *********************************************************************************************